Iordan-Iulian-Bogdan/Image-Encryption-App/README.md

 This is an implementation of an encryption algorithm for images using compressive sensing, this is meant to be more of a proof of concept where we use compressive sensing in a novel way to encrypt images.
-CS is typically used to sample signals in an already compressed format but a by product of this process is that the signal also becomes uniquely encoded upon measurement, this can be used for encryption.
+CS is typically used to sample signals in an already compressed format but a by-product of this process is that the signal also becomes uniquely encoded upon measurement, this can be used for encryption.

 The overall algorthm for this is as follows :